XelerT/hashtable/README.md

 <pre>
 In this part of project <b>crc32</b> was chosen as hash function.

-As data base was chosen <b>Atlas Shrugged</b>(~17 000 unique words), as search data used file with words from text and words that do not meet in it, total number of words to search is 570391(one full text and a little bit more) and 67 isn't in text.
+As data base was chosen <b>Atlas Shrugged</b> (~17 000 unique words), as search data used file with words from text and words that <br />
+do not meet in it, total number of words to search is 570391 (one full text and a little bit more) and 67 isn't in text.

 </pre>